 Luxury Hotels in Heraklion

-Galaxy Iraklio Hotel- If you’re looking for a little bit of luxury, this 5-star hotel is a great option featuring 2 gourmet restaurants along with a wellness center.
-The rooms are incredibly comfortable and well-designed, featuring 24-hour room service.
+Galaxy Iraklio Hotel: If you’re looking for a dash of luxury, this 5-star hotel is a great option, featuring 2 gourmet restaurants along with a wellness center.
+The rooms are incredibly comfortable and well-designed, and they offer 24-hour room service.

 Olive Green Hotel: This hotel is a great pick if you’re looking for something modern, stylish, yet comfortable.
 Centrally located, this hotel is right in the middle of the main shopping district and the rest of Heraklion’s main attractions.

 There you go!
 Hopefully, this list has helped you put together the perfect itinerary for your stay in Heraklion, Crete.

 Let us know in the comments what you think of Heraklion and if you have any of your own tips for the best things to do there.